 - Best For: Bees, butterflies and hummingbirds

-- Growing Conditions: Plant in a sunny spot for best results
+- Growing Conditions: Plant in a sunny spot to get the best results

-- Care: Harvest flowers to encourage new growth and keep them blooming all season long
+- Care: Harvest the flowers as it will encourage new growth and keep them blooming all season long

 4. Purple Prince